branch-predictor/hunspell/README.md

 # About this Hunspell fork

 I'm not entirely happy with Hunspell, and seeing the direction original developers took, I decided to fix any issues I can spot and keep them here for future reference and for others to use.
+I also cross-port or implement functionality I need.

+New functionality include:
+ - BDIC (binary dictionary) support.
+These are used by Google products (or derived from them) and offer much lower memory (both disk and RAM) consumption and load much faster.

 Fixes so far include:

  - reduced storage consumption by 116KB and RAM consumption by 320KB by using towupper/towlower/iswalpha instead of using static tables for unicode character case info.